Version: SMASH-3.3

 Output content

 Output in SMASH is distinguished by content and format, where content means the physical information contained in the output (e.g. list of particles, list of interactions, thermodynamics, etc) and format (e.g. ASCII, binary or ROOT).
 The same content can be printed out in several formats simultaneously.
+See Examples for configuring the SMASH output for examples.

 These are the possible contents offered by SMASH: